 Although the weight and packable size of this set are roughly comparable to many of the models we tested, these pots scored lower than average in this category because of its limited versatility.
-This set does not include a true skillet (the lid can be pressed into such service, but it doesn't work that well), which our reviewers definitely missed while car camping but some found unimportant while backpacking.
-Like the Optimus Terra HE Cookset, this cookware comes with a pliers-style pot grabber, instead of an attachable handle.
+This set does not include a true skillet (the lid can be pressed into such service, but it doesn't work that well), which our reviewers missed while car camping, but some found unimportant while backpacking.
+This cookware comes with a pliers-style pot grabber, instead of an attachable handle.
 We prefer handles that are a little more securely attached to the pot.
 Our reviewers found this problematic while cooking with both pots at the same time; the system is a little less secure than an attached handle.

 There are essentially no extra features to speak of with the MSR Alpine set.
 You get two simple pots and a universal fit lid.
 For truly comprehensive cooking and dining, you will need to add a frying pan, cutlery, bowls, cups, and a cutting board.
 No kit we tested is truly comprehensive, but many add at least some of these features.

 This set does have a high value, especially when you examine price vs. overall score and the price per year of service.
 Since stainless steel pots are going to take a beating and keep on ticking, this set should last a long time.
 Those that will find value in it will be seeking a durable cook set.
 Guides and avid outdoors people that need their camp cookware to last.